 Speaking of conversations that move people to action, one of the greatest ways to influence climate solutions is through how our banks use our money.
-Did you know that this year Standard Chartered has adopted a no coal power policy?
-They won’t finance coal power anywhere on the planet.
-While many banks committed before them, Standard Chartered’s decision is significant because they are the first such bank with a major presence in South-East Asia, where a significant number of coal stations are planned.
+Did you know that Standard Chartered adopted a no coal power policy, where they won’t finance coal power anywhere on the planet?
+While many banks committed before them, Standard Chartered’s decision was significant because they were the first such bank with a major presence in South-East Asia, where a significant number of coal stations are planned.
 A decision by other banks to join Standard Chartered will be a deciding factor in meeting our goal of limiting warming to 1.5ºC.

 So leave the debates with Uncle Scrooge to someone else this year.